 Please close the project opened in the previous ReqView Beta version before running this version.

-ReqView Desktop is a stable version which you shall use to edit your production project.
-ReqView Desktop Beta is a beta version which you can use to test and evaluate the latest features.
+ReqView Desktop is a stable version which should be used with your production projects.
+ReqView Desktop Beta is a beta version which could be used for testing and evaluation of the latest features.
 Both applications can be installed independently because they do not share any data.